-The proposed site is not within the current STAR Bond district.
-In order to amend the District boundary and incorporate the museum into the District’s plan, several Kansas statutes that govern STAR bonds must be followed, including mailing notifications, studies, publications, conducting public hearings, and gaining final approval from the Kansas Secretary of Commerce.
-The City Commission approve several agreements in addition to following the two statutorily dictated processes below:
+The proposed site is now within the current STAR Bond district.
+In order to amend the District boundary and incorporate the museum into the District’s plan, several Kansas statutes that govern STAR bonds had to be followed, including mailing notifications, studies, publications, conducting public hearings, and gaining final approval from the Kansas Secretary of Commerce.
+The City Commission approved several agreements in addition to following the two statutorily dictated processes below:

 - Expand the current STAR Bond District Boundary (Approved March 15, 2022)

 - Amend the current District Project Plan (Approved April 19, 2022)

 The below table details the City Commission action calendar for these two items:

 |City Commission Adopts District Resolution and sets District Expansion Public Hearing

 |City Commission District Expansion Public Hearing & 1st Reading of Expanded District Ordinance

 |City Commission 2nd Reading of Expanded District Ordinance & Set Date for Amended Project Plan Public Hearing

 |City Commission Project Plan Public Hearing & 1st Reading of Amended Project Plan Ordinance